 Volunteer – Volunteer placements must be treated fairly and consistently.
 These interns are not paid, but you should reimburse them for genuine out-of-pocket expenses (reasonable lunch and travel).
 Their duties should be phrased as expectations rather than obligations.

 If you give them money or benefit in kind (including a promise of paid work in the future) they must be classed as an employee or worker.

 Employee – This is an intern who performs regular paid work, and they also may be eligible for employee rights.
 The difference between this placement and a regular employee is that the internship agreement has a defined beginning and end (along with specific parameters).

 “When employees feel safe and secure, they are more apt to give their personal best.”

 – Robert Levering, Co-founder, Director at Great Place to Work Institute

 Hiring an intern can be a great decision for your business and also for the intern.
 Make sure you understand your legal obligations and responsibilities before hiring an intern.
 If you’re an intern then make sure you understand your legal rights as an intern.

 Finally, always weigh up the pros and cons of hiring an intern first before committing.

 Are you a startup looking to hire an intern?
 Make sure you understand your legal duties before hiring an intern and avoid any potential legal issues in the future.

-Book a free Startup Legal Session by clicking the image below.
+Book a call with us by clicking the image below.